 STATICS.
 An application of free-body force diagrams using vector methods to analyze systems in internal and external equilibrium.
 Other topics will include rigid bodies, centers of gravity, centroids, moments of inertia and applications to structural analysis.
 Prerequisite: Physics 132.
+Prerequisite or corequisite: Mathematics 142.

 COMPUTATIONAL METHODS IN PHYSICS.
 An introduction to the techniques of using computers to solve problems in physics.
 These include numerical differentiation and integration, numerical modeling, and graphical presentation of data.
 The techniques learned are applied to solve interesting problems in physics.
 Previous programming experience and computer literacy are helpful but not expected.
 Prerequisite: Physics 131.
+Prerequisite or corequisite: Mathematics 141.
 Offered: fall semester.

 MODERN PHYSICS.
 An introduction to modern physics, which includes a study of relativity, atoms, molecules, nuclei, waves, and spectra.
-Prerequisite: Physics 132.
+Prerequisites: Physics 132 and Mathematics 142.
 Offered: fall semester.